7 Facts We Bet You Didn’t Know About the Russian Language

 #1 One of the Official Languages of the United Nations

 Russian has worldwide status as one of the official languages of the United Nations.
-The number of Russian speakers world-wide is thought to be in the region of 220 million.
-As a result, 10 per cent of the world’s population communicate in Slavonic languages (a group of closely related languages of the Slavic peoples and a subgroup of Indo-European languages) and of these 60 per cent speak Russian.
+The number of Russian speakers worldwide is thought to be in the region of 220 million.
+As a result, 10 percent of the world’s population communicates in Slavonic languages (a group of closely related languages of the Slavic peoples and a subgroup of Indo-European languages) and of these 60 percent speak Russian.

 #2 ‘O’ut of here!

-#3 Russian is the most widespread language over Eurasia.
+#3 Russian is the most widespread language in Eurasia

 In case you were wondering, Eurasia is the combined landmass of the continents of Europe and Asia in the northern part of the Earth…